brizzbane/surgetrader/README-telegram.md

 1. Visit https://my.telegram.org/apps and log in with your Telegram Account.
 1. Fill out the form to register a new Telegram application.
-1. Done.
-The Telegram API key consists of two parts: the App api_id and the App api_hash
+1. The Telegram API key consists of two parts: the App api_id and the App api_hash

-In the `src` directory `cp telegram.ini.sample to telegram.ini` and then enter the `api_id` and `api_hash` you got above
+In the `src` directory `cp config.ini.sample to config.ini` and then enter the `api_id` and `api_hash` you got above

 Then one time, you need to run this command:

-    shell> invoke telegraminit
+    shell> invoke telegramclient

 Here is what you will see:

-    schemelab@metta:~/prg/surgetrader/src$ invoke telegrambot
+    schemelab@metta:~/prg/surgetrader/src$ invoke telegramclient
     2018-04-11 19:46:42,933 tasks.py:148 <BEGIN process=telegrambot>
     Pyrogram v0.6.5, Copyright (C) 2017-2018 Dan Tes <https://github.com/delivrance>
     Licensed under the terms of the GNU Lesser General Public License v3 or later (LGPLv3+)